 Sleep deprivation: Why is it dangerous?

 If you think about what happens to our thinking and decision-making abilities when we haven’t slept well for several days.
 It becomes clear how critical sleep is to daily life.
 For example, we know from recent studies on airline pilots and physicians that those awake for 24 hours or more make many errors in judgment, and accident rates increase significantly.
-Aeroplane crashes attributed to human error rose by a third in the 1990s, and many crashes were attributed to fatigue.
+Airplane crashes attributed to human error rose by a third in the 1990s, and many crashes were attributed to fatigue.

 How does sleep deprivation affect our ability to make sound judgments and decisions?